Ohio State vs. Indiana: Sportsbook promo codes, odds, spread, over/under - January 6

 Ohio State vs. Indiana Betting Trends

-- In the Buckeyes' 14 games this season, the combined scoring has gone over the point total nine times.
+- The Buckeyes and their opponents have combined to go over the point total nine out of 14 times this season.

-- Indiana has covered six times in 14 chances against the spread this season.

-- In the Hoosiers' 14 chances this season, the combined scoring has gone over the point total eight times.
+- A total of eight Hoosiers games this year have gone over the point total.

 Ohio State Futures Odds